bugzbit/bugzbit.github.io/_posts/2020-08-28-the-most-expensive-stuff-ever-bought--some-of-them-are-just-awesome.md

 \*\*4.
 The Card Players : $275&nbsp; Million \*\*

-The Card Players is a series of oil paintings by the French Post-Impressionist artist Paul C&eacute;zanne.
+The Card Players is a series of oil paintings by the French Post-Impressionist artist Paul Cézanne.
 One version of The Card Players was sold in 2011 to the Royal Family of Qatar for almost $300 million, making it the second most expensive work of art ever sold (after Interchange by Willem de Kooning).

 ![](/uploads/the-card-players.jpeg){: width="650" height="444"}